HuantWang/PROM/docs/source/index.rst

-`SUPERSONIC <https://github.com/NWU-NISL-Optimization/SuperSonic>`_ is a toolkit for applying reinforcement learning to compiler optimizations.
+`Prom <https://github.com/anonymous/Prom>`_ is a toolkit for enhancing the robustness and performance of predictive models during deployment, particularly in code analysis and optimization tasks.

 .. toctree::
    :maxdepth: 1